jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

   #D- Activate C-ESM-EP atlas by setting Cesmep to TRUE or to a number of years or ...
   Cesmep=5Y

+For receiving mails

 How it works
 ------------

 When installing a simulation using `ins_job`, the C-ESM-EP code (from a reference code version) is partially copied to `$SUMBIT_DIR/cesemp_lite/`, which becomes the root C-ESM-EP directory for that simulation.
-The source locations are :
-- at TGCC  : ~igcmg/Tools/cesmep
-- at IDRIS : /gpfswork/rech/psl/commun/Tools/cesmep
-- on spirit: /net/nfs/tools/Users/SU/jservon/cesmep_installs/cesmep_for_libIGCM

-The C-ESM-EP comparison that is ran is by default is 'run_comparison' and, in directory cesmep_lite/, that comparison name is further prefixed by your JobName (this matters when looking for outputs, see below)
+The C-ESM-EP comparison that is ran by default is `run_comparison` and, in directory cesmep_lite/, that comparison name is further prefixed by your JobName (this matters when looking for outputs, see below)

-Except for case AtEnd , the atlas is computed each time a batch of output is available for the selected type, provided it allows to process a new time slice.
+Except for case `AtEnd`, the atlas is computed each time a batch of output is available for the selected type, provided it allows to process a new time slice.
 Time slicing is aligned with simulation start date and complies with values for parameters CesmepSlices and CesmepPeriod.

-The account used for C-ESM-EP jobs is the same as used by libIGCM for the simulation
+The account used for C-ESM-EP jobs is the one used by libIGCM for the simulation.
+If you wish to change it, please edit file `cesmep_lite/settings.py` accordingly, after execution of `ins_job` and before the end of first simulation period.